Catering within your workplace

 Starting from scratch gives you an excellent opportunity to offer healthy foods and drinks through catering.

-For ideas, refer to the Healthy Choices: healthy eating policy and catering guide for workplaces, Simple changes for healthy catering, research ‘healthy workplace catering’ online or check with your local council to see if local healthy catering guides are available.
+For ideas, refer to the Healthy Choices: healthy eating policy and catering guide for workplaces, research ‘healthy workplace catering’ online or check with your local council to see if local healthy catering guides are available.

 It is a good idea to ask staff about the foods and drinks they prefer to make sure they are happy with what is provided.